Abrar3616/GTA_Simulator/README.md

   - Open our script.cpp file in visual studio and replace the ip address in line 29 and 30 with that of your Ubuntu 16.04 PC that has the network shared folder.
   - Build the solution then take the G2D-Trajectory.asi file from bin folder and add it to the GTA-V directory.

-You can also adjust the script.cpp file to get camera pose in quaternions.
+You can also adjust the script.cpp file to get camera pose in quaternions instead of pitch, roll and yaw in degrees.
 Simply uncomment lines 134 and 142 and subsequently comment line 143.

 **Ubuntu 16.04 PC**